 This edition is being made available to all organizations and individuals identified per Section 1.3 of the Plan.
-To ensure that future revisions for Volume I and Volume II are received by you at the proper address, please verify that the name and email address on file with the Department of Health, Bureau of Emergency Medical Services is correct.
+To ensure that you receive future revisions for Volume I and Volume II, please verify that the name and email address on file with the Department of Health, Bureau of Emergency Medical Services is correct.

-I thank the personnel in the Division of Telecommunications, the Bureau of Emergency Medical Services, the EMS Communications Committee, AHCA, and others that provided input toward this revision.
+I thank the personnel in the Division of Telecommunications, the Bureau of Emergency Medical Services, the EMS Communications Committee, the Agency of Health Care Administration (AHCA), and others that provided input toward this revision.
 More than ever, this plan is intended to meet the expectations of EMS agencies on a statewide basis.

-If you have any comments or questions regarding this edition, please call Carlton Wells at (850) 922-7426 or via email at carlton.wells@dms.myflorida.com.
+If you have any comments or questions regarding this edition, please contact Carlton Wells at (850) 922-7426 or via email at carlton.wells@dms.myflorida.com.

-CG:cww:draft #2: EMS Comm Plan, Volume 1 Fourth Edition Final.doc
+CG:cww:lm: EMS Comm Plan, Volume 1 Fourth Edition Final.doc